IOsonoTAN/node-js-es6/README.md

 This application for a beginner need to learn about node.js and es6.

 Libraries integrated:
-- Express.js 4.x
 - ECMAScript 2015 (ES6)
+- Express.js 4
-- Redis DB
+- Redis
 - MongoDB by Mongoose
 - Handlebars template engine
 - Stylus css engine
-- Mocha & Chai unit testing
+- Mocha unit testing

 Recommended:
 - Node.js 4 or higher